-State-space models
+State-Space Models

 Because an unemployment rate benchmark is not observable, a common approach is to model it as a latent process within a larger state-space model.
 These models can be divided naturally into the two categories of our taxonomy.
-Models that estimate LRUs typically focus on trends in the labor market-for example, using data on labor market gross flows or disaggregated unemployment rates-and do not use information on price or wage inflation.
+Models that estimate LRUs typically focus on trends in the labor market-for example, using data on labor market gross flows or disaggregated unemployment rates-and do not use information on price inflation or nominal wage growth.20

-There are also a number of state-space models that estimate versions of an SPU, insofar as the latent trend in unemployment is informed by data on price inflation, wage inflation, or both (typically through the inclusion of some type of Phillips curve relation).
-Finally, a few recent models estimate both an LRU and an SPU.
-In these models, detailed labor market information informs an estimate of the LRU, while data on inflation and inflation expectations inform the variation of the SPU around the estimated LRU.
+There are also a number of state-space models that estimate versions of an SPU, insofar as the latent trend in unemployment is informed by data on price inflation, nominal wage growth, or both (typically through the inclusion of some type of Phillips curve relation).21 Finally, a few recent models estimate both an LRU and an SPU.
+In these models, detailed labor market information informs an estimate of the LRU, while